paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 ### Absinthe

-[Absinthe][] is pretty much the go-to toolkit for using GraphQL in Elixir, with its authors pretty much [writing the book][Absinthe PragProg Book] on the subject, hence we will be use it for this project.
+[Absinthe][] is the go-to toolkit for using GraphQL in Elixir, with its authors pretty much [writing the book][Absinthe PragProg Book] on the subject, hence we will be use it in this project.
 So, open up `mix.exs`, and add the following libraries to get it installed for Phoenix:

 **`mix.exs`**